Under some circumstances, you can be held liable for your spouse's credit card debt. Whether you might be responsible for this debt depends on:

 If the debt is for a joint credit card in both your names, then you and your spouse are equally liable for it.

 Also, if you're a cosigner on your spouse's credit card, even if it's not a joint account, you're still on the hook.

-Certain states (called community property states) follow community property rules instead of the common law when determining which spouse is liable for a particular debt.
-In community property states, you are still on the hook for any debts in your name or that you cosign for.
+Certain states—called community property states—follow community property rules instead of the common law when determining which spouse is liable for a particular debt.
+In community property states, as in common law states, you're on the hook for any debts in your name or that you cosign for.

-But in addition, debts incurred by you or your spouse during your marriage (regardless of whose name is on it) are generally deemed to be community debts and both spouses are considered equally liable.
-This means that even if the credit card debt was incurred by your spouse alone, you may be on the hook for it.
+But in addition, debts incurred by you or your spouse during your marriage, regardless of whose name is on it, are generally deemed to be community debts, and both spouses are considered equally liable.
+So, even if the credit card debt was incurred by your spouse alone, you might be liable for it.
 However, keep in mind that debts incurred by your spouse prior to marriage or after separation or divorce are not community debts.

-Even if you were not otherwise liable for a credit card debt, a judge may still assign the obligation to you in a divorce proceeding.
-If a credit card debt is assigned to you in a divorce, that doesn't mean you are contractually liable for it to the credit card company.
-This is because a family court judge can't change the terms of the initial credit card contract.
-However, if you fail to pay the debt and the credit card company comes after your ex-spouse, then he or she can sue you for violating the divorce decree and seek reimbursement for any damages suffered.
+Even if you weren't otherwise liable for a credit card debt, a judge may still assign the obligation to you in a divorce proceeding.
+If a credit card debt is assigned to you in a divorce, that doesn't mean you are contractually liable for it to the credit card company because a family court judge can't change the terms of the initial credit card contract.
+But if you fail to pay the debt and the credit card company comes after your ex-spouse, then your ex-spouse can sue you for violating the divorce decree and seek reimbursement for any damages suffered.